sralloza/chore-management-api/README.md

 - **_DATABASE_USERNAME_**: database username.
 Defaults to `root`.
 - **_DATABASE_PASSWORD_**: database password.
 Defaults to `root`.
 - **_DISABLE_MIGRATIONS_**: disable migrations on start.
 Defaults to `false`, meaning by default migrations are executed on start.

+### Optional only for docker

+These variables are only used when running the docker image.
+The docker entrypoint script will manage them.

+- **_CREATE_DATABASE_**: if set to true, it will try to create the database each time the container starts.
+- **_WAIT_FOR_IT_ADDRESS_**: address to wait for.
+For example, to wait for a database to be ready, set it to `database:3306`.
+It currently supports only one address, but in the future it will support multiple addresses separated by commas.